Actinorhizal plant: Classification

-All nitrogen fixing plants are classified under the "Nitrogen-Fixing Clade", which consists of the three actinorhizal plant orders, as well as the order fabales.
+All nitrogen fixing plants are classified under the "nitrogen-fixing clade", which consists of the three actinorhizal plant orders, as well as the order fabales.
 The most well-known nitrogen fixing plants are the legumes, but they are not classified as actinorhizal plants.
 The actinorhizal species are either trees or shrubs, except for those in the genus Datisca which are herbs.
 Other species of actinorhizal plants are common in temperate regions like alder, bayberry, sweetfern, avens, mountain misery and coriaria.
 Some Elaeagnus species, such as sea-buckthorns produce edible fruit.
-What characterizes an actinorhizal plant is the symbiotic relationship it forms with the bacteria Frankia, in which they infect the roots of the plant.
+What characterizes an actinorhizal plant is the symbiotic relationship it forms with the bacteria Frankia spp., in which they infect the roots of the plant.
 This relationship is what is responsible for the nitrogen-fixation qualities of the plants, and what makes them important to nitrogen-poor environments.